steanlab/steanlab.github.io/Thinkpad_X220/Modified Original BIOS/Readme.md

 First flash the original v1.45 bios from "Lenovo X220 v1.45 Original Bios" folder, reboot and run flash.bat from one of the modified BIOS folder as an administrator.

-These modifications were made by camiloml, BDMaster, Serg008, Oleh/Rambler and others.
-I'm (ValdikSS) only created hash recomputation and re-signing script and keep backporting all modifications from older to newer BIOS versions.
+These modifications were made by ValdikSS, camiloml, BDMaster, Serg008, Oleh/Rambler and others